Robin Osborne: Academic career

-From 1982 to 1986 Osborne was a Junior Unofficial Fellow at King's College, University of Cambridge.
+From 1982 to 1986 Osborne was a Junior Unofficial Fellow at King's College, Cambridge.
 In 1986 he moved to Oxford University, initially as a three-year fixed term Fellow at Magdalen College before in 1989 being appointed a University Lecturer in Ancient History and a Fellow of Corpus Christi College.

 In 2001 Osborne returned to Cambridge to take up the position of Professor of Ancient History and was appointed a Fellow of King's College.
 He was elected a Fellow of the British Academy (FBA) in 2006.
 In the same year he was elected chair of the Council of University Classical Departments for a three-year term; in 2009 he was re-elected for a second and final term of office.

 He was President of the Society for the Promotion of Hellenic Studies, 2002–2006.
 Osborne serves as the executive editor for World Archaeology, an academic journal published by Routledge, and is a member of the editorial boards of several other renowned journals including the Journal of Hellenic Studies, the Journal of Mediterranean Archaeology and the American Journal of Archaeology.
 Since 2016, Osborne has been the Vice-Chair of Council of the British School at Athens.
 Osborne is the Chair of the Faculty Board of the Cambridge University Faculty of Classics.